 Strong earnings for gas station purchases, Wyndham hotels, and utilities: This card offers 8X rewards at gas stations and Wyndham properties!
 With our Reasonable Redemption Value of 0.7 cents per point, that’s like a 5.6% rebate (which is excellent).
 The card also earns 5X for marketing, advertising, and utilities (utility purchases are defined as telecommunications services, cable, satellite, electric, gas, heating oil and water).

-Visa Savings Edge (maybe): Visa Savings Edge is a card-linked program for business Visa cards.
-I don’t know yet whether this Barclays card will work with Visa Savings Edge, but if it does it can mean earning additional cash back on top of the strong rewards the card already offers.
-By enrolling and linking your card you get automatic rebates for purchases with certain merchants including:
+Visa Savings Edge: Visa Savings Edge is a card-linked program for business Visa cards.
+By enrolling and linking your Wyndham business card, you can earn additional cash back on top of the strong rewards the card already offers.
+Visa Savings Edge offers automatic rebates for purchases with certain merchants including:

 - Wyndham Hotels: Get 4% to 5% back depending on the brand.
 This means you can earn 8X Wyndham points plus up to 5% cash back at Wyndham hotels!